cesalazar/berlinblockchainweek/events/base58-session-4-blockchain-in-marketing-wom-token/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: 'Base58 Session #4: Blockchain in Marketing: WOM Token @ Berlin Blockchain Week'
+name: 'Base58 Session #4: Blockchain in Marketing: WOM Token'

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.